 Meanwhile, Britany, Kacie and Contreras sat on the back patio and Britany fell asleep.

-Contreras said something to Kacie like, “I’m going to get that bitch out of my bed” and sent into the house.
+Contreras said something to Kacie like, “I’m going to get that bitch out of my bed” and went into the house.

 J. testified at trial that the next thing she remembered after falling asleep was someone getting into bed with her.
 She rolled away from the person onto her side, but then felt someone grab her hand and place it on an exposed penis.
 J. then opened her eyes and saw it was Contreras.